JohT/code-graph-analysis-pipeline/.github/instructions/python.instructions.md

 - First line imperative, period: `"""Compute distances from center."""`
 - Multi-line: blank line after summary, then `Args:`, `Returns:`, `Raises:` sections as needed

+## Design Principles

+### Single Responsibility

+- One thing, one reason to change.
+If "and" describes it, split it.
+- Keep side effects (I/O, mutation, logging) in dedicated functions.

+### Open/Closed

+- Extend via parameters, callbacks, protocols — not by editing existing code.
+- Don't hardcode decisions; pass behavior in.

+### Composition Over Inheritance

+- Compose, don't subclass.
+Only inherit from external superclasses (libraries, frameworks) when unavoidable.
+- If tempted to subclass for code reuse, extract a function or compose instead.

+### YAGNI — You Aren't Gonna Need It

+- Build only what's needed now.
+Delete speculative code.

+### Law of Demeter

+- Depend only on direct collaborators.
+Avoid `a.b.c.method()` chains.
+- Pass in dependencies directly; don't navigate to them.

 ## Think Before Coding

 **Don't assume.
 Don't hide confusion.
 Surface tradeoffs.**